tphinkle/tphinkle.github.io/_posts/2015-12-27-MNIST-Digit-Recognizer.md

 ---

 #Introduction
-In this post I'll write about my attempt at the [digit recognition Kaggle competition](https://www.kaggle.com), using machine learning to recognize different digitalized hand written numbers.
-The goal is to accurately recognize hand-written digits, which have been digitally rendered as two-dimensional gray scale matrices.
+In this post I'll write about my attempt at the [digit recognition Kaggle competition](https://www.kaggle.com).
+The goal is to accurately recognize single hand-written digits, which are provided as two-dimensional grayscale images.
+Each pixel element is an integer value in the range [0, 255] ([black, white]).

-Here's a matrix-representation of one of the elemenets in the data set provided:
+Here's a two from that data set:

 ![a two](https://tphinkle.github.io/images/2015-12-27/two_gs_0.png)

-This was my first foray into solving a data-sciency problem on my own (i.e., not as part of a class), so I didn't expect a great score starting out.
-In fact, the two methods I employed probably aren't the best for the job, and I didn't want to use any pre-existing packages.
-Of course, there are packages out there that could probably score me a 99% on the recognition test in just a few lines of my own code, but that's not the point.

-To solve the challenge, I tried two different solutions.
-The first solution uses an algorithm called [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) and the second solution uses [soft-max regression](http://ufldl.stanford.edu/tutorial/supervised/SoftmaxRegression/), a generalization of logistic regression to allow for more than two classifications.
-I'll do my best to explain how each method works, summarize the code that I wrote to run the method, and finally discuss the results of each method.
+To solve the challenge, I tried two different approaches.
+The first approach uses an algorithm called [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) (DTW) and the second uses [soft-max regression](http://ufldl.stanford.edu/tutorial/supervised/SoftmaxRegression/), a generalization of logistic regression to allow for more than two classifications.
+In this post, I'll do my best to explain how each method works and describe how successful my implementations of each were in recognizing digits.

 [Part 1](https://tphinkle.github.io/)

 ##Part 1: Dynamic time warping

-Dynamic time warping is an algorithm used to determine how similar two data sets are.
+Dynamic time warping is an algorithm used to quantify how similar two signals are.
 The method is usually used to compare time-series data, and in fact, was developed in the 70's primarily for the purpose of speech recognition.
-The data doesn't have to be a time-series, though; actually, all that is required is that we are able to represent each data set as x-y data, or a set of pairs of data points.
-The x-coordinate should be viewed as the time dimension, and in this tutorial I will refer to the x-y representation as a time-series representation.
+The data doesn't have to be a time-series, though; actually, all that is required is that we are able to represent our data in some way as x-y data.
+For brevity and for historical reasons, I'll refer to the x-y representation of the data as a time series, even though it is not what we would traditionally view as a time-series.

-There is more than one way to convert the character's matrix representation to an x-y representation.
-First, I converted the grayscale representation of each character to a black/white representation.
-To convert to the x-y representation, I chose to find the lowest-left most point in the matrix, and "walk" around the character.
-Each step in the walk produces two data sets, with the x-values in both sets corresponding to that step in the walk, and the y-values the row and column of that particular data step.
+Right now you may be scratching your head--how do we get a time-series out of our data type, a grayscale image with pixel values?
+First, I converted the grayscale representation of each character to a black/white representation; the digit still retains its identity as a black and white image.
+To create a time-series of the image, I "walked" around the digit, following its perimeter.
+By recording the row and column of our position in the matrix at each step in the walk, we get two different time series.

 Here's what the representation change looks like:

 ![Digit representation change](https://tphinkle.github.io/images/2015-12-27/representation_transformation.png)

-Remember, each character matrix is actually converted to two x-y datasets, one for the row values along the path and the other for the columns.
-Now that we have the representation transformation down, we need to quantitatively calculate the 'difference' between different characters.
-This is where DTW comes in.
+Remember, each character matrix is actually transformed into two time-series, one for the row values along the path and the other for the columns.
+Now that we have the representation transformation down, we need to quantitatively calculate the 'difference' between different characters' time series.

-The simplest way to quantify the difference between two time-series is via a simple Euclidean distance metric.
-Basically, we take the two time-series, align them on the x-axis, and sum the differences between every two pairs of points in the data set.
-The following image shows a visualization of the difference.
+The simplest way to quantify the difference between two time-series is via a simple time-aligned Euclidean distance metric.
+Simply put, we take the two time-series, align them on the time-axis, and sum the distance between every pair of aligned points in the data set.

+$$\text{distance} = a + b$$
+LATEX:     distance = sum(all i) (ai-bi)

+ The more similar the two time series are, the lower their cumulative difference is.
+The following image shows a visualization of this difference.

 ![No-warping Euclidean distance metric](https://tphinkle.github.io/images/2015-12-27/nowarp_distance_0.png)

-Looking at the time-series representations of the two fives, we can see that they are similar.
-The Euclidean distance metric in the absence of warping however inflates the difference between the two series, however.
-For example, look at the bottom most interval of each plot.
-The two are similar, but because of a small phase-shift along the time axis, the distance at that interval is exaggerated.
-We would like to apply some transformation to the data that allows the time-axis to be more fluid, allowing for reasonable warping so that the best matching is determined between pairs.
-This is where dynamic time warping comes in.
+Looking at the time-series representations of the two fives, we can see that they are similar, but not quite aligned in the time-axis.
+For example, a much better fit could be achieved if only we were allowed to just slightly shift the bottom most data points in the lower time-series to the left.
+DTW is an algorithm that allows for this type of 'warping' of hte time axis so as to minimize the cumulative distance between two time series.

-The key behind dynamic time warping is to construct a matrix of the distance between all pairs of data points between the two time series.
+The key behind dynamic time warping is to construct a matrix of the distance between *all* pairs of data points between the two time series.

+LATEX:     matrix_i,j = ai-bj for all i all j

 Then, the proper time-warping alluded to above is given by the path for which the cumulative distance along that path is minimized.
 We call the cumulative distance along any particular path the *cost* of that path.

 Here's what the distance-matrix looks like for the two fives from above: